Stalling

 Penalty: Disqualification

-Definitions and Philosophy: When a player intentionally is playing slowly to gain an advantage due to the time limits in a round or rounds.
+Definitions and Philosophy: When a player intentionally plays slowly to gain an advantage due to the time limits in a round.
 The key difference between Stalling and Slow Play is intentionality; if a player playing slowly is doing so unintentionally, a Slow Play infraction is more appropriate.
+Stalling typically presents when a player changes their pace of play without justifiable in-game factors to account for such stalling and, typically, with the context of being advantaged in a match due to time constraints.
+This can also present when a player delays finalizing their sideboard to get their opponent to declare whether they are going first or second in the following game to gain an advantage during sideboarding procedures.

 Examples:

-• A player is losing a game/match is plays more slowly to take advantage of the round timer.
+A player who is losing a game/match plays more slowly to take advantage of the round timer.

-• A player takes any repetitive actions or performs actions more slowly than reasonably expected in order to slow the pace of the game to gain an advantage (shuffling slowly, excessively, picking up and reading cards with no apparent purpose, etc. with the intent to slow down the game.
+A player takes any repetitive actions or performs actions more slowly than reasonably expected to slow the pace of the game to gain an advantage (shuffling slowly, picking up and reading cards with no apparent purpose, etc., with the intent to slow down the game).

-• A player has no cards, resources, or options available to them to affect the game but spends more than a reasonable amount of time contemplating/planning the current turn/following turn given current information.
+A player has no cards, resources, or options available to affect the game but spends more than a reasonable amount of time contemplating/planning the current turn/following turn given current information.

 Last updated